Getslow6/homelab-setup/README.md

 ```
 Choose advanced settings and make sure to select these options:
 - Container type: `privileged`
+- MAC address: `bc:24:11:08:52:a3` (for automatic network recognition)

 ## Container setup
-If there is already an Alpine (!) container with Docker and Docker compose installed, use this script in the container:
+If there is already a container with Docker and Docker compose installed, use this script in the container:
 ```
 bash -c "$(curl -fsSL https://github.com/Getslow6/homelab-setup/raw/main/setup_homelab/setup_homelab_container.sh)"
 ```